Blood & Chocolate

 Blood & Chocolate is the eleventh studio album by the English singer-songwriter Elvis Costello, and his ninth album with the Attractions—keyboardist Steve Nieve, bassist Bruce Thomas and drummer Pete Thomas (no relation).
 It was released on 15 September 1986 through Demon and Columbia Records.
 After mostly using outside musicians for his previous album King of America, Costello reunited the Attractions and his former producer Nick Lowe for Blood & Chocolate.
 Recorded in London during a period of heightened tensions between Costello and the Attractions, the tracks were recorded quickly, mostly live in first takes, while the band were set up simultaneously in the same room at Olympic Studios.
-The Pogues' bassist Cait O'Riordan sang backing vocals on two tracks.
+Costello's then-girlfriend, Cait O'Riordan of the Pogues, sang backing vocals on two tracks and co-wrote another.

 A departure from the roots rock of King of America, Blood & Chocolate musically and lyrically recalls Costello's early works, particularly This Year's Model (1978).
 Featuring a garage-sounding production, it is a straightforward rock and roll album with revenge and guilt-driven lyrics and imagery drawn from nightmarish worlds.
 After King of America was credited to "the Costello Show", Blood & Chocolate was credited once again to "Elvis Costello and the Attractions".
 The cover artwork is a painting by Costello himself titled "Napoleon Dynamite".

 Released only seven months after King of America, Blood & Chocolate was Costello's lowest-charting album yet, reaching number 16 in the UK and number 84 in the US.
 Both of its over six-minute singles—"Tokyo Storm Warning" and "I Want You"—performed poorly.
-At the time, music critics felt the album was substandard compared to Costello's previous works, although others felt it was a return to form for the artist.
+At the time, music critics considered the album substandard compared to Costello's previous works, though others deemed it a return to form for the artist.
 Retrospective reviews consider Blood & Chocolate one of Costello's finest, being praised for its simplicity and performances.
 Following the album's release and supporting tour, Costello did not work with the Attractions again for eight years.
 It has been reissued several times with bonus tracks, including in 1995 and 2002.